 o my supporters, former supporters and people at Sycuan:

-I understand Blood is thicker than water; and Anger over paying out Family Money to settle "inherited" business obligations you had ZERO to do with especially when it's convenient for you to look the other way and reap substantial benefits for yourselves and generations of your children.
+I understand Blood is thicker than water; and Anger over paying out Family Money to settle "inherited" business obligations you had ZERO to do with especially when it's convenient for you to continue looking the other way and reaping substantial benefits for yourselves and generations of your children.

 But you know, Cody played his cards from a deck stacked against me his discussion was unbalanced and ambiguous and this is the last opportunity I'll have in my lifetime to stand up for my good Family Name, my hard-earned Treasure and Legacy and my Future.